17 Queensland Beaches You Will Love

 The only place in the world where two World Heritage sites come together is Cape Tribulation Beach in Tropical North Queensland.
 The Daintree Rainforest and the Great Barrier Reef collide at this beautiful deserted white sand beach, where you find ancient rainforests, creatures that most closely resemble dinosaurs, crystal clear waters and almost complete isolation from the urbanised world.

 Located approximately 140 kilometres north of Cairns, along the Great Barrier Reef Drive, Cape Tribulation Beach is the perfect place for an epic 4WD adventure along the iconic Bloomfield Track.
 Explore the beautiful Daintree River on a boat tour and if you’re lucky, you might spot a crocodile or cassowary.

 Other things to do around Cape Tribulation include mountain biking, taking a boat trip out to the Great Barrier Reef, explore the boardwalk tracks that wind through the jungle, take a dip in freshwater rainforest pools, or learn about the fascinating indigenous history of the area.

 Except for a few luxury eco-lodges, tropical beach houses and camping sites, there is limited accommodation around Cape Tribulation Beach, so you’ll have to book early.

 Alternatively, the beautiful beachside town of Port Douglas is only a short drive away.
-It offers a good variety of accommodation options, great cafes and restaurants and a tropical family-friendly holiday vibe.
+It offers a wonderful variety of accommodation options, great cafes and restaurants and a tropical, family-friendly holiday vibe.